 Employ shared decision-making and ask patients to repeat-back the plan to ensure they understand.
 Ask if there is anything else you can do for them at the end of the virtual visit.
 Provide follow-up contact information and thank them for their time.

 I’m glad to say that my experience with telehealth has improved.
 I am more comfortable with the platform and feel that I can establish a better rapport with my patients during virtual encounters.
 I also see the value in providing easier access and greater convenience to my patients.
 I would never have thought that telehealth could play such a prominent role in my practice.
-I hope to be able to offer this option beyond the COVID-19 pandemic.

 Ultimately, patients need to be heard and understood, whether in-person or via video.
 Technology doesn’t need to undermine our ability to engage on a personal level.
 Instead, I’ve learned that it can be a tool to enhance our ability to connect with patients.